opcr-io/policy/README.md

 * Via nixpkg for Linux, nixOS, and macOS

-   At the moment the package is only available in the unstable channel, below are some examples to install using the shell, NixOS, and home-manager.
+   At the moment the package is only available in the `unstable` channel.
+Below are some examples using nix to install `policy` via the shell, NixOS configuration, and home-manager configuration.

    Shell:
    ```shell